Classification: Tyrosine Kinase Inhibitor

 Less common, but important side effects can include:

 - Lung Problems: Patients can develop an inflammation of the lungs (called pneumonitis) while taking this medication.
 Notify your healthcare provider right away if you develop any new or worsening symptoms, including shortness of breath, trouble breathing, cough or fever.

 - Heart Problems: This medication can cause slow or abnormal heartbeats, or an abnormal heart rhythm called QT prolongation.
 Notify your healthcare provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.

 - High Blood Sugar: This medication can cause elevated blood sugar levels in patients with and without diabetes.
 Your healthcare team will monitor your blood sugar.
 If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 6 months following completion of therapy after.
+Effective birth control is necessary during treatment and for at least 6 months after your last dose for women and for 3 months after your last dose for men.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-It is not known if ceritinib is present in breast milk.
-Due to the potential for serious adverse in the breastfed infant, breastfeeding is not recommended during treatment and for 2 weeks following completion of therapy.
+You should not breastfeed while taking this medication or for 2 weeks after your last dose.